akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 # Set the permissions

-For each connections, you can define a set of permissions that can restrict the access to:
+For each connection, you can define a set of permissions that can restrict the access to:
 - some API endpoints.
 In this case, those permissions are defined thanks to your [connection user role](#configure-the-connection-user-role).
 - some parts of your product catalog.
 In this case, those permissions are enforced thanks to the [connection user group](#configure-the-connection-user-froup).
 Note that they are only available in the Entreprise Edition.